karansikka1/Foodx/README.md

 <img src="https://rawgit.com/karansikka1/Foodx/master/assets/banner.png?invert_in_darkmode" align=middle/>

 # iFood-211 2018 Challenge
 Being able to automatically identify the food items in an image can assist towards food intake monitoring to maintain a healthy diet.
 Food classification is a challenging problem due to a large number of food categories, high visual similarity between different food categories, as well as limited datasets for training deep models.
-In this competition, we introduce a novel dataset of 211 fine-grained (prepared) food categories with FIXME training images collected from web search engines.
-We provide a manually cleaned subset of FIXME images for validation and and FIXME images for testing.
+In this competition, we introduce a novel dataset of 211 fine-grained (prepared) food categories with 101733 training images collected from web search engines.
+We provide a manually cleaned subset of 10323 images for validation and and 24088 images for testing.
 The goal is to learn a model to classify a given image into these food-categories.

 The main challenges are: